liviaz/liviaz.github.io/_posts/2016-10-01-predicting-viability.md

 On this page I will go into detail about how I gathered parameters for my model and how I validated them in a laboratory and clinical setting.
 This material is drawn from [my recently published paper](http://www.nature.com/ncomms/2016/160224/ncomms10809/full/ncomms10809.html) and also from my class project for CS 229 at Stanford (Machine Learning).

+The code for this project was written in Matlab and can be found on my [GitHub profile](https://github.com/liviaz/EmbryoProject).

 ### What is currently done?